Anthrocon/www/content/Venue/hotel/index.md

 ### Being pressured into an offer

-An important thing to look out for is anyone that attempts to persuade you, by any means, to accept an offer - that’s normally a sign that the offer isn’t as good as it seems. **Anthrocon staff nor hotel employees will never try to coerce, bribe, or intimidate you with accepting an offer**.
+An important thing to look out for is anyone that attempts to persuade you, by any means, to accept an offer — that’s normally a sign that the offer isn’t as good as it seems. **Anthrocon staff and hotel employees will never try to coerce, bribe, or intimidate you with accepting an offer**.
 {{< /columns >}}

 If you have any suspicion about a room or roommate offer you receive, contact our Hotel team which can be found on our [Contact Us page](/contact).